 Preparing for your baby’s first winter is very important, especially if you live where winters can bring severe weather.
-Though our baby’s first winter is a very exciting and joyful time, it is also a time when we need to update various safety measures both inside and outside of our home.
+Though a baby’s first winter is a very exciting and joyful time, it is also a time when we need to update various safety measures both inside and outside of our home.
 Baby’s are far more sensitive to temperature changes than older children.
 They also have an immune system that is more susceptible to colds and the flu.

 This post may contain affiliate links, you can catch our full disclaimer at the bottom of this post.